Renault keeps cash goal as Europe woes hit profit

 PARIS French car maker Renault (RENA.PA) said it would work harder to conserve cash, after Europe's auto-market slump hit first-half profit at the core automotive division.

-Renault's manufacturing arm stayed in the black with an 87 million-euro ($107 million) profit, down 35 percent, even as it consumed 200 million euros of cash, the company said on Friday.
+Renault's manufacturing arm stayed in the black with an 87 million euro ($107 million) profit, down 35 percent, even as it consumed 200 million euros of cash, the maker of Clio and Megane cars said on Friday.

 "It's very encouraging to see that Renault remained above break-even in the autos division during this tough six-month period," said London-based Credit Suisse analyst David Arnold.

+Still, Arnold added he saw little chance of Renault bridging the gap between its first-half performance and a full-year goal of positive operating cash flow.

-Renault shares were 4.9 percent higher at 04.05 a.m.
+Renault shares were 6 percent higher at 6.19 a.m.
 EDT.
-The stock has risen 26 percent so far this year, almost doubling the 14 percent gain by the 15-member Stoxx Europe autos and parts index .SXOAP.
+The stock has risen 26 percent so far this year, almost doubling the 14 percent gain by the 15-member STOXX Europe 600 autos and parts index .SXAP.

-Still, Arnold said, "we see little chance that Renault can make up the delta" between its first-half performance and a full-year goal of positive operating cash flow.

 "In a difficult and uncertain environment, Renault remains on track to meet its 2012 objective," Chief Executive Carlos Ghosn said in the company's statement.